viklund/FEGA-onboarding/docs/topics/governance-legal/index.md

 ### FEGA Collaboration Agreement

-Inclusion in the Federated EGA is codified by signing of the [Federated EGA Collaboration Agreement](TBD) between Central EGA (represented by the European Molecular Biology Laboratory and Fundació Centre De Regulació Genòmica) and the Federated EGA node.
+Inclusion in the Federated EGA is codified by signing of the **Federated EGA Collaboration Agreement** (link coming soon!) between Central EGA (represented by the European Molecular Biology Laboratory and Fundació Centre De Regulació Genòmica) and the Federated EGA node.

 ### Data Processing Agreement (DPA)

-As Central EGA is a Data Processor under GDPR definitions, all data submitters are required to agree to and sign the [EGA Data Processing Agreement](https://ega-archive.org/files/EGA_Data_Processing_Agreement_v1.1.pdf).
+As Central EGA is a Data Processor under GDPR definitions, all data submitters are required to agree to and sign the <a href="https://ega-archive.org/files/EGA_Data_Processing_Agreement_v1.1.pdf" target="_blank">EGA Data Processing Agreement</a>.
 Federated EGA nodes also acting as Data Processors will require a similar agreement outline the roles and responsibilities of Data Processors, Data Controllers, and Data Requestors.

 ### Data Protection and Impact Analysis (DPIA)